macOS menu bar diagnostics for USB-C

 Not definitively.
 The trust signals feature flags values that look unusual against the USB-PD spec, like a zero vendor ID or reserved bit patterns.
 A flag means "worth checking," not "definitely counterfeit."

-WhatCable is signed, notarised, and ships as a universal app.
+Menu bar app, command-line tool, or both.
+Signed, notarised, and universal.
 Requires macOS 14 or later on Apple Silicon.

 Recommended: Homebrew